 We do not have a kennel as our dogs are fostered in private homes.
 They are re-acclimated to family life and their temperament is assessed.
 After a brief foster period (minimum of 2 weeks) recommendations for placement are made based on information provided by our foster families.
 Foster families also give input throughout the adoption process.

 Volunteers are needed all the time.
-If you live in the Atlanta area and want to be a part of a great organization please contact us a.s.a.p.
+If you live in the Atlanta area and want to be a part of a great organization please contact us.
 There are many ways you can help.
 We are always in need of foster homes.
 If you have always wanted an ENGLISH BULLDOG but have no ENGLISH BULLDOG experience, fostering for GEBR would be the perfect initiation to the breed.
 We provide all vet care, you provide the food and TLC.

 If you love English Bulldogs and want to be a part of a great organization please contact us.
 There are many ways you can help.